THSTechTeam/FtcQuickstart/README.md

-# FtcQuickstart
+# FTC Quick Start

-Quickstart guide for FTC programming in Java and Android Studio.
+This is a quick start guide for FTC mobile robot programming with Java and Android Studio.

+TODO: This is still a work in progress.